teimurjan/teimurjan.github.io.development/src/posts/react-applications-optimization.md

   - optimization
   - react
 ---
 Everybody, everywhere and every time wants to get the fastest response from the application.
 It's humanity's nature.
 We are not the most patient creatures all over the galaxy.
 This should be the thought of any Frontend engineer.
-All the materials for this post are given from my public talk at GDG IWD 2018 Kyrgyzstan, Bishkek and can be found [<b>here</b>](https://github.com/teimurjan/react-optimization-presentation).
+All the materials for this post are given from my public talk at GDG IWD 2018 Kyrgyzstan, Bishkek, and can be found [<b>here</b>](https://github.com/teimurjan/react-optimization-presentation).

-## Optimization wayst
+## Optimization ways

 To improve the performance we need to identify the areas which may be improved.
 First of all, we are talking about a Javascript application which is always a result of running a file of instructions - bundle file.
 The smaller this file is the faster it'll be loaded.
 Respectively the web page's loading time will be reduced.